superbigsea/zabbix-wechat/README.md

 ## 2.Main Architecture:python3+django 1.10
 ## 3.Other components：mysql、redis(Used to cache wechat's token, you can also use memcacahed),tt server(Object storage,you can also use others like swift or ceph.)
 ## 4.An secondary domain with 80 and 1978 ports open.
 ## 5.A WeChat Official Accounts .
-It can be registered in https://qy.weixin.qq.com/
+It can be registered in https://admin.wechat.com/ or https://qy.weixin.qq.com/
 # Install the deployment

 The entire installation configuration is more complex, the use of more components.